VATSALVARSHNEY108/B.O.I.-MARK-2/VATSAL_GUIDE.md

 - All standard automation dependencies

 ### Fallback Behavior
-If Gemini AI is unavailable, JARVIS will:
+If Gemini AI is unavailable, VATSAL will:
 - Still provide basic acknowledgments
 - Use pre-defined responses
 - Maintain professional tone